Seyi-Akinsanya/Superstore-Weekly-Revenue-Report/Semantic Model Documentation.md

    - Segment customers based on sales patterns.

 3. **Market and Location Analysis**
-   - Performance analysis based on market and region.
+   - Performance analysis based on market, region and account manager.
    - Identify trends in different geographical areas.

 4. **Product and Category Performance**